← Help Center

 Led renewal-risk dashboard work for 120 accounts, giving customer success and sales one weekly view of adoption, risk, and next actions.

-The first three bullets answer the posting.
+The first three bullets support that role.

 Keywords are backed by achievements.